-How to Grow Watermelons in Containers, Flower Pots and Grow Bags
+How to Grow Watermelons in Containers, Flower Pots, and Grow Bags| The Complete Guide

-There are several reasons why would someone grow watermelons in containers, flower pots or grow bags:
+There are several reasons why someone would grow watermelons in containers, flower pots, or grow bags:

-But, sowing watermelon seeds in larger containers or pots indoors enables gardener to keep watermelon plants warm until frost danger is gone.
-Also, this way there is no need for transplanting watermelons on permanent location - avoiding stress is very important not only for humans, but for plants, too.
-Watermelons don't like soil that is below 20°C (68°F) and this can remedied by covering the soil with thin foil or adding manure to the growing medium to increase both temperature and amount of available nutrients.
+But, sowing watermelon seeds in larger containers or pots indoors enables gardeners to keep watermelon plants warm until frost danger is gone.
+Also, this way, there is no need for transplanting watermelons to permanent locations - avoiding stress is very important not only for humans but for plants, too.
+Watermelons don't like soil that is below 20°C (68°F), and this can be remedied by covering the soil with thin foil or adding manure to the growing medium to increase both temperature and amount of available nutrients.

 Watermelon Varieties for Container Growing

 When growing watermelons in containers, compact varieties with relatively small fruits are required.
 These varieties may include watermelons like (Amazon links - links open in the new windows):

 Each of these varieties can grow in 5-gallon (~19 liters - let's say it 20 liters) containers (single plant per 5 gallons of growing medium - often soil-less mix is used for indoor or vertical growing).
 5 gallons or 20 liters is not much - for example, 12x12x12 inches (1x1x1 foot, ~30x30x30 cm) containers have 7.4 gallons or 27-28 liters of soil, and that is more than enough for a single compact watermelon plant.

 But these are bare minimum values, and when growing plants in containers, especially watermelons, the larger the pot/grow bag, the better.